 Early symptoms may include:

-- high fever (often grater than 102 degrees and even as high as 104 degrees Fahrenheit) that persists for five or more days
+- high fever (often greater than 102 degrees and even as high as 104 degrees Fahrenheit) that persists for five or more days

 - bloodshot eyes (also known as “conjunctivitis without discharge”)

 - swollen, bright red tongue (referred to as a strawberry tongue)

 - swollen lymph nodes